Not much to say, except that I don’t understand why I am posting the recipes here late, even though everything was in the drafts for sometime now!

 - Fenugreek seeds : 1/2 tsp

 - Curry leaves, a few

 - Peel the onions and wash them.
 If using big onions, slice them thinly.
 For pearl onions, you needn’t slice them, though some people prefer to do it that way.

-- Heat a pan and add the coconut and roast till its light brown in color and a nice aroma comes.
-Do not saute for a long time, since the coconut will burn easily.
+- Heat a pan and add the coconut and roast till its brown in color and a nice aroma comes.
+Take care not to burn the coconut.

 - Blend in a mixie with coriander powder and chilli powder to get a smooth paste.
 You might have to add about a tablespoon or two of water too.
 Keep aside till required.